tts-tcq-2025/tdd-py-Ramakrushna-Karoshi/README.md

 ##  GHERKIN language

-Feature: StringCalculator
+## Feature: StringCalculator

   Scenario: Empty string returns zero
     Given the input ""
     When I call add
     Then the result should be 0

   Scenario: Single number returns its value
     Given the input "1"
     When I call add
     Then the result should be 1

   Scenario: Two numbers separated by comma
     Given the input "1,2"
     When I call add
     Then the result should be 3

   Scenario: Unknown amount of numbers
     Given the input "1,2,3,4"
     When I call add
     Then the result should be 10

   Scenario: New lines between numbers
     Given the input "1\n2,3"
     When I call add
     Then the result should be 6

   Scenario: Custom single-character delimiter
     Given the input "//;\n1;2"
     When I call add
     Then the result should be 3

   Scenario: Custom multi-character delimiter
     Given the input "//[***]\n1***2***3"
     When I call add
     Then the result should be 6

   Scenario: Negative numbers throw exception
     Given the input "1,-2,3"
     When I call add
     Then an exception should be thrown with message "negatives not allowed: -2"

   Scenario: Multiple negative numbers throw exception
     Given the input "1,-2,-3"
     When I call add
     Then an exception should be thrown with message "negatives not allowed: -2, -3"

   Scenario: Numbers greater than 1000 are ignored
     Given the input "2,1001"
     When I call add
     Then the result should be 2

-# Delimiter format validation scenario is not needed as per requirements
+#### Delimiter format validation scenario is not needed as per requirements

+## StringCalculator Test Specification.

 | Test Case ID | Name                                   | Precondition         | Input                | Action         | Expected Output / Exception                | Comment                                      |